shawnmflemingc/faq/pythonwebserver.md

 - Open Command Prompt (start menu then type in `Command Prompt`, or run `cmd`)

 ### Step 3: Navigate to Your Directory
 - Use the `cd` command to navigate to your website directory.
+It is important to be in the correct directory since that is what will host your files.
+Check using `dir` to list the files in the current directory in command prompt.
   ```bash
   cd C:\path\to\your\website
   ```